How Long Is GTA 6? The 75-Hour Story Length Leak Explained

 Image courtesy of Rockstar Games

-The Bottom Line: Should We Believe the Speculation?
+The Bottom Line: Should We Believe the Leak?

 What we do know: